 What if a standard in development is based on another previously Published work or incorporates a portion of any other Published work in excess of fair use?

 At the time of PAR submittal, any known previously Published material intended for inclusion in a proposed IEEE standard must be identified.
 This includes any previously Published work on which the standard will be based.

 IEEE-SA Intellectual Property Rights must be informed immediately if a portion of another Published work in excess of fair use will be incorporated in the draft standard so that the Chair may obtain guidance in addressing any copyright issues, especially if a contractual agreement is required between IEEE and the copyright owner.

-No IEEE Standards Sponsor, Working Group, or volunteer can develop an agreement for the IEEE-SA without the participation of an IEEE-SA staff member.
+No IEEE Standards Committee, Working Group, or volunteer can develop an agreement for the IEEE-SA without the participation of an IEEE-SA staff member.